lanabar23/Datasets/README.md

 # Datasets

-There is a repository with datasets of my projects
+This is a repository with datasets of my projects